ncserny/blog-gatsby/content/blog/bear-market-thoughts/index.md

 [@TrustlessState](https://twitter.com/TrustlessState/status/1542597067771727874)

 * Ethereum is still the king and will remain so for a long(er) time.
 I think the bear market will actually help both ETH and BTC sucking out liquidity from other chains
 * Using L2s (Layer 2) still sucks and MetaMask doesn't help with creating great UX.
+If only, popular L2 networks would be available to select by default.
 Bridging is a pain, liquidity is low, tracking where the coins are is hard.
 Phantom (Solana Wallet) on the other hand does a great job with UX and UI.

 ![MetaMask](./metamask-adding-network.jpg)